 - Establish policies and operating procedures to protect the safety of students and the information contained in their education records, including immigration status or place of birth.

-- Collect information about all parents’ and guardians’ employers so that school leaders are able to contact children whose parents are affected at the site of immigration raids or in the case of other emergencies.
+- Collect information about all parents’ and guardians’ employers so that school leaders are able to share information with children in case their parent or guardian is affected at the site of immigration raids or in the case of other emergencies.

 - In the event of a workplace immigration raid in the district, implement a plan to protect the safety of all immigrant students and brief principals and other school staff about their role in ensuring child well-being, coordinate with churches and community organizations to ensure that each student has adult supervision at home, and assure parents that schools will be a safe haven for their children.